 Food and Culture in Dalkey, Ireland

 We chose the Dalkey Duck for lunch and were very impressed.
-The rich and cosy interior of woods and crimson walls covered with both beautiful and quirky art work made us feel at home right away.
+The rich and cozy interior of woods and crimson walls covered with both beautiful and quirky artwork made us feel at home right away.
 The menu didn’t disappoint either with offerings of traditional and contemporary European and seafood dishes.
 We really wanted to return in the evening for dinner and live music but we’ll have to save that for another visit.

 Trekking up to Hell Fire Club

 The Hell Fire Club in south Dublin is probably one of the most famous haunted landmarks in the Dublin Hills and it’s also said to be the most haunted.
 We were guided by Terry from Hilltop Treks who offer a great selection of guided and self-guided day trips and walking holidays around Ireland.
 Unfortunately, we didn’t have time for a full Hilltop Trek but Terry impressed us with his knowledge of the history, geography, flora, and fauna of the area so much that we plan to return for more.